MyFlean/flean-meals-v1/README.md

-# Healthy Eats - Luxury MVP
+# Flean-Meals MVP - v1

-A polished, professional prototype for a healthy food delivery platform, designed to impress tier-1 VCs and HNI investors.
+A polished, professional prototype for a healthy food delivery platform.

 ## 🎨 Design Philosophy